lonelycoder306/plox/README.md

     * Any field declared in the constructor is made private.
 * Added support for nested multi-line comments (/**/ syntax).
 * Added (C-syntax) 'break' and 'continue' commands.
+* Modified string literal form to distinguish between single-line and multi-line strings.
+    * "" for single-line, `` for multi-line (similar to JS).

 # Brief Q&A
 This section will hopefully address some shorter questions regarding more significant design choices or simple inquiries concerning the interpreter and project as a whole.